 The disadvantages of the technique were that it was incapable of flexibility – patterns from ring to ring were only able to vary by around 20cm.
 So if a lode was rolling or flexing, the pattern could not follow the lode exactly like a shrink stopper could, meaning invariably that some waste was taken while some ore was left behind.
 This meant ore dilution had to be taken into account.

 South Crofty Mine Underground 9.13 – This and the following images on this page show South Crofty Miners Paul Curtis (R), Nigel Mitchell (L).
 They were preparing a long hole drilling machine for use.

 Also the blasting of large rings in unsupported stopes often shook the stope walls so badly that they could partially collapse – leading to further dilution.
 After some significant dilution events, a process of bolting the the stope walls prior to firing was introduced.
 However this added significant cash and time costs and had varying success.

 South Crofty Mine Underground 9.14 – The control mechanism for the drill is closest to the camera.
 These machines were monsters and had to be secured firmly in position.

 Longhole stoping was by far the most common mining method at South Crofty in the 1990’s.
 This delivered a high tonnage on a daily basis.
 Also shrink stoping was employed on a number of lodes.
 This had the advantage of providing high quality, high-grade, dirt in smaller volumes.

-South Crofty Mine Underground 9.17 – I cannot remember what I was climbing on to get this elevated view.
+South Crofty Mine Underground 9.21 – I cannot remember what I was climbing on to get this elevated view.
 It shows how close the drill is to the edge of the open stope.
 Once blasted the area they are standing would not have existed, and the rock would have been removed for processing.

-South Crofty Mine 9.26 – The final image of Jeff Tonkin on this page.
-Without doubt this is my favourite photograph on the page.
+Cornish Mine Images Underground 9.27 – This is without doubt this is my favourite photograph on the page.